ricauduro/modeling_etl_display/README.md

 ```python
 df = spark.read.json("dbfs:/mnt/blob/dax*")
 ```
-now we´ll use the date that we get from SQL DB with Data Factory Lookup activity and we´ll use it to filter DF´s data to have only data that are not in the SQL DB
+so our DF have all data stored in the blob.
+Now we´ll use the date that we get from SQL DB with Data Factory Lookup activity and we´ll use it to filter DF´s data to have only data that are not in the SQL DB

 ```python
 data = dbutils.widgets.get("max_date")